gregschmit/cs342hw/hw4/README.md

   not make any changes to any of the other provided files.
 * Your code should correctly handle all errors.
 Your code *must not* ever exit, or print anything to STDOUT or STDERR.
 Doing so is inappropriate for library code.
-All output or exiting must be handlded by the code calling into your libraries (i.e. `Main.java`).
+All output or exiting must be handled by the code calling into your libraries (i.e. `Main.java`).
 TL;DR, you must handle error cases by throwing exceptions, not printing debug messages or exiting.